KirillKryukov/mumu/README.md

 Or just place the _mumu.pl_ script where you need it.

-### Packing multiple files into a Multi-Multi-FASTA file
+### Packing multiple files into a Multi-Multi-FASTA/Q file

-`mumu.pl data/*.fa >all.fa` - Combine all .fa files in "data" directory, store the result in a file "all.fa".
+`mumu.pl 'data/*.fa' >all.fa` - Combine all .fa files in "data" directory, store the result in a file "all.fa".

-`mumu.pl --dir data *.fa >all.fa` - Same thing, but chdir into the "data" directory first.
-The filenames stored in the output will have no directory part.
+`mumu.pl --dir data '*.fa' >all.fa` - Same, but enters into the "data" directory first.
+Filenames stored in the output will have no directory part.

-`mumu.pl --dir data --sep '<' *.fa >all.fa` - Use '<' as a separator between sequence name and filename in the output.
+`mumu.pl --dir data --sep '<' '*.fa' >all.fa` - Use '<' as a separator between sequence name and filename in the output.

-`mumu.pl --dir data --all *.fa >all.fa` - Add filename to all sequence names.
+`mumu.pl --dir data --all '*.fa' >all.fa` - Add filename to all sequence names.
 By default only the first sequence of each file is tagged with filename.

 `mumu.pl --stdin <list.txt >all.fa` - Pack files listed in "list.txt" into "all.fa".

+`mumu.pl --fastq --dir reads '*.fq' >all.fq` - Combine FASTQ files into a single Multi-Multi-FASTQ file.

+`mumu.pl '*.fa' >all.fa` - Don't do this! "all.fa" will be counted as one of the input files, potentially overflowing your storage space.

-### Unpacking a Multi-Multi-FASTA file
+### Unpacking a Multi-Multi-FASTA/Q file

 `mumu.pl --unpack all.fa` - Unpacks "all.fa" into individual files.